DSI-Capstone-LLM-Personality/LLM-Personality-Codebase/README.md

 python main_mpi.py --config=config/order-symmetry/BERT-Base/letter-desc.yaml
 ```

 Use `-seed` to set the seed for reproducibility.
 The default value is `2023`.
-Note that all experimental results are obtained under the default seed.
+Note that all experimental results (except for the one with order shuffling) are obtained under the default seed.
+For order-symmetry-related experiments, please specify the seed in the configuration file.

 ```
 python main_mpi.py --config=config/order-symmetry/BERT-Base/letter-desc.yaml --seed=<your seed here>